Walks in Sutton Park

 3 As you approach the Pool, the area to your right is now an open grassy bank.
 This is the former site of an outdoor swimming lido, built in 1887.
 Its buildings were destroyed by arson in 2003 and it was finally closed in 2004.

 Walk straight ahead until you meet the road, now closed to traffic.
 Turn right, alongside Keeper's Pool, and follow the road.
-The area to your right is one of the few in which rhododendrons are still found.
+The area to your right was once dominated by rhododendrons.
 They were deliberately planted in the past, but can be very harmful to native plants, and have been cleared from many areas.
-Rhododendron roots produce toxic chemicals which prevent other plants growing near them – notice how bare the ground is around them.
+Rhododendron roots produce toxic chemicals which prevent other plants growing near them – the ground is around them is usually bare.
 Since they can regenerate from stumps, simply cutting them down is not enough to remove them: they have to be completely dug up or pulled out.

 4 When the area beside the right of the road opens up, a short distance from the road you will see a circular structure called Keeper's Well.
 This is not a well, but a spring, one of several in the park which have been enclosed.
 In summer if you carefully turn over a stone, replacing it afterwards, you may see an number of invertebrates or their larvae.